iiever/Reverse-Search-in-popup/README.md

 * Available for Opera in the [Opera Add-Ons Store](https://addons.opera.com/extensions/details/image-reverse-search/)
 * Available for Chrome in the [Releases section](https://github.com/Brawl345/Image-Reverse-Search-with-Google/releases) (drag CRX into chrome://extensions)

+* If extension unable to load file, go to about:config and search for "security.csp.enable" and set the value to false.

 ## Features
 * Add multiple custom search providers with your own URL
 * Name them and upload a custom icon